Lori Trahan: Foreign policy

 In 2023, Trahan was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

-Ukraine

 In 2023, Trahan was among 49 Democrats to break with President Joe Biden, by voting for a ban on cluster munitions to Ukraine.

+Artificial Intelligence

+Trahan has lead a Democratic party push to regulate artificial intelligence, alongside Representative Jay Obernolte and several other representatives as a bipartisan coalition.
+The Frontier Risk Oversight, National Transparency, Independent Evaluation, and Reporting Act, or the FRONTIER Act, as the bill is known, supports independent verification of AI safety protocols on different models, and creates a new Under Security for Commerce focused on AI safety risk.
+She is not in favor of a permanent ban or moratorium on AI super-intelligence, as outlined in a rival bill by Senator Bernie Sanders, but she supports increased regulation.

 Personal life

 Trahan lives in Westford, Massachusetts, with her two daughters, three stepsons, and husband Dave.
 Trahan is Roman Catholic.